Silke Helfrich: Activism and social engagement

 She co-founded the Commons Strategies Group along with David Bollier and Michel Bauwens, although the latter left it in 2018.
 As part of this group, she coauthored reports for the Institute for Advanced Sustainability Studies, and especially reports estemming from international commons conferences and workshops in Berlin, Lehnin, and Blankensee.

 From 2008 to 2013, Helfrich co-organized an interdisciplinary political salon called “Time for the Commons” at the Heinrich Böll Foundation.
-And from 2012 until 2021, she co-organized annual commons summer schools for people to "co-creatively experience commoning and internalize it", and they have continued since her passing.
+And from 2012 until 2021, she co-organized annual commons summer schools for people to "co-creatively experience commoning and internalize it", and they have continued since her death.

 In her native Germany, she co-founded the Commons Institute, the Network for Economic Transformation, and she is acknowledged as instigator for the creation of the Fuchsmühlen network in Werra-Meißner, and the German Open Source Seeds initiative.
 She is also referenced as convener of the Argentinian Fundación Vía Libre.

 Death

-Helfrich was a frequent hiker, and while hiking in the Liechtenstein Alps on 10 November, 2021 she suffered a fatal accident.
+Helfrich was a frequent hiker, and while hiking in the Liechtenstein Alps on 10 November 2021 she suffered a fatal accident.
 A long list of institutions published obituaries then, including e.g. Dutch Casco Art Institute, the Heinrich Böll Foundation, and its South African branch, the Commons Network, the Argentinian Fundación Vía Libre or the German newspaper Die Tageszeitung.
 The Commons Institute plans to establish a foundation in her name.
 She was mother of two adult children.